airyhq/airy/CONTRIBUTING.md

 ## Open an issue

-We track our development on Github using [issues](https://github.com/airyhq/airy/issues), so every Pull Request that is opened should refer to an issue.
+We track our development on Github using [issues](https://github.com/airyhq/airy/issues), so every pull request must refer to an issue.

 ## Label the issue